 International Travel – Information on complying with international travel restrictions.

 Application to Request Approval for Conducting Restricted Research – In exceptional circumstances USC will consider requests from investigators to accept sponsored research agreements that limit dissemination of research results, pre-publication review or access to a research project based on nationality.
 The Principal Investigator (PI) must submit a request for exception, endorsed in writing by his or her dean, to the Vice President of Research.
 A decision on the proposed exception is made by the Vice President of Research upon recommendation of a standing committee of faculty based on a compelling need for the research to take place under the requested conditions.
 Applicants should submit the required form to email@example.com , allowing at least 30 days for a decision prior to submitting proposals with known restrictions.
+When restrictions are not known until time of award, please submit this required award form to firstname.lastname@example.org, allowing at least 30 days for a decision prior to finalization of the agreement.
+Answers to frequently answered questions can be found here.
 In all cases, USC will seek to remove the restrictive conditions posed by sponsors.

 Offices that Support International Research